isabella232/GSoC17/README.md

 [Week 12](https://github.com/bionode/GSoC17/blob/master/Journal/Week_12.md)
 ).

-* Metrics - although this may have workarounds using bluebird module as exemplified in [Week 12 report](https://github.com/bionode/GSoC17/blob/master/Journal/Week_12.md#scheduling-inputs-into-pipeline).
+* Metrics to control the workflow - although this may have workarounds using bluebird module as exemplified in [Week 12 report](https://github.com/bionode/GSoC17/blob/master/Journal/Week_12.md#scheduling-inputs-into-pipeline).

-* Improved validation - [make issue - checks for file size, file extension]
+* Improved validation - Although some validators already exist in current API, we could pass new custom validators that allow the user to contror, for example, file size and extension (Issue [#80](https://github.com/bionode/bionode-watermill/issues/80)).

 ## What needs to be done yet